Why the Cornish Coast Is England's Best Summer Destination

 We stayed at 2 different accommodation types in Magwan Porth, Newquay:

-If you are looking for a reasonably priced stay that's super close to the beach then look no further than Seavista B&B. We had a great welcome from Kate who runs the B&B and were shown to our cute, nautical themed room on arrival.
-The room was ideal for us, it was quiet and had a peaceful valley view, a lovely surprise of tasty, homemade flapjacks and divine Neal's Yard toiletries.
-You can wander down to the beach in no time at all from here, just take care as there is no pavement most of the way!
+If you're looking for a reasonably priced stay that's super close to the beach and highly welcoming, then look no further than Seavista B&B. We were greeted by Kate who runs Seavista B&B and were shown to our cute, nautical themed room on arrival.
+The room was ideal, it was quiet and had a peaceful valley view, a lovely surprise of tasty, homemade flapjacks and divine Neal's Yard toiletries.
+You can wander down to the beach in no time from Seavista, just take care as there is no pavement most of the way!

 The breakfast at Seavista B&B was a real treat for us, we had fresh smoothies, an assortment of breads and jams and a yummy, generous full English breakfast which totally set us up for the day!